rdtho2525/Slapjack/README.md

 ### _Let's go!_

 ## Rules:
 Each player alternates dealing a single card to a center pile.
-That pile can be collected by _slapping_ said pile in one of the three acceptable scenarios:
+That pile can be collected by _slapping_ said pile in one of the four acceptable scenarios:
   + _SlapJack_ - A jack appears on the top of the center pile.
   + _Double_ - Two cards of the same value appear back-to-back.
   + _Sandwich_ - Two cards of the same value are split by a single card of a different value.